open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ## Example Application

 The following example uses a basic [Express](https://expressjs.com/) application.
-If you are not using Express, that's ok — you can use OpenTelemetry JavaScript with other web frameworks as well, such as Koa and Nest.JS.
+If you are not using Express, that's OK — you can use OpenTelemetry JavaScript with other web frameworks as well, such as Koa and Nest.JS.
 For a complete list of libraries for supported frameworks, see the [registry](/ecosystem/registry/?component=instrumentation&language=js).